akacode-hub/Princess-Diary/README.md

 ![](6.PNG)

-Image 6:New look of cinderella in purple dress!
+Image 6: New look of cinderella in purple dress!

 ![](7.PNG)

 Image 7: Comparing original image vs the modified one